PostHog/squeak/README.md

 Use the resulting value in the `DATABASE_URL` field.
 (Voila, that was the hardest part!)

+## 5. Return to your Docker project and name the app

+Something like {your-project}-squeak works great.

+## 6. Build the app

+The deployment will take 2-4 minutes.

+### Using DigitalOcean?

+- You'll need to set up billing before building.
+You can host with DigitalOcean for as little as $5 by choosing the _Basic_ plan, then adjusting the _Basic Size_.

-## 5. Disable email confirmations in Supabase
+## 7. Disable email confirmations in Supabase

-Visit the following URL:
+While Docker is building, visit the following URL:

 ```
 https://app.supabase.io/project/{your-project-id}/auth/settings